Updated Jan 15, 2026

 The Big Shift

+You’d think managing documents would be simple.
+“Just organize the files,” right?
+Not quite.
 Document management in all its facets involves structured workflows, intelligent classification, secure access, version control, and automation.
 It’s not mainly storage.
 It’s a strategy.

 With digital-first regulations, remote audits, and increased scrutiny on data integrity, the old filing cabinet can’t keep up.
+WoodWing explains that effective document management offers effortless compliance with data protection and privacy regulations.

 Paper-heavy workflows slow teams down.
 Accountants are expected to deliver accuracy, speed, and transparency.
 Doing all that with manual systems?
 That’s how audit seasons become horror movies.